 +Home | Museum | Wanted | Advertising | Articles |

-Here's a list of some sites which specialize in old calculators and related technology.
+Here is a list of some sites that specialize in old calculators and related technology.
 Please visit these pages to learn more about the world of calculating machines from the past.
 Click on a link to visit any of the sites.
 Please notify museum staff (by clicking HERE) if any of the links do not work.
-Ditto if you know of any other sites which should be added to the list.
+Ditto if you know of any other sites that should be added to the list.
 Sites are listed in no particular order or preference.

 Mark